Accelerated expansion of the universe purely driven by scalar field fluctuations: Conclusions

 Accelerated expansion can take place even for minimal coupling, provided the effective mass of the field is sufficiently small.
 In this case, reality of the Hubble rate requires that the Compton wavelength of the bosons (defined as the inverse of the bare mass) be greater than the scale factor.
 Under these conditions, the topological corrections make the pressure sufficiently negative, leading to repulsive gravity.
 The Hubble rate induced by such a state ranges from zero to roughly half the bare mass of the scalar field.
 Interestingly, when the Compton wavelength matches the curvature radius (that is, the scale factor), the Hubble rate vanishes and the equation of state parameter is -1, resembling a cosmic bounce or a quantum-driven onset of inflation.

-Although we have not addressed explicitly the role of renormalization, our results hold for an arbitrary scalar field spectrum $\langle|\alpha_{n}|^{2}\rangle$, which may already incorporate ultraviolet regularization.
-Thus, our conclusions seem robust even for vacuum fluctuations, for which the bare energy density and pressure are divergent.
-In any case, a more detailed analysis of renormalization effects is deferred to upcoming publications.
-Future work will be primarily aimed at computing the time evolution of the initial states considered in this study and assess the viability of the fluctuation-driven acceleration as a model to describe inflation and dark energy in our universe.
+Although our results are expressed in terms of an arbitrary scalar field spectrum $\langle|\alpha_{n}|^{2}\rangle$, special care must be taken when vacuum fluctuations are considered.
+In this case, the finite sums obtained after renormalization are not guaranteed to be positive and the conclusions would need to be reexamined.
+A careful treatment of renormalization effects is deferred to upcoming publications.
+Future work will also be aimed at computing the time evolution of the initial states considered in this study and assessing the viability of the fluctuation-driven acceleration as a model to describe inflation and dark energy in our universe.